 It takes a little while to get used to wearing dentures, but most patients adapt quickly.
 Here are some tips to make the transition easier:

 • Choose foods that are easy to chew and swallow.
 Take small bites and chew slowly.
-Do not chew with front teeth, which may tip your dentures out of position.
+Do not chew with your front teeth, which may tip your dentures out of position.
 Avoid very hard or sticky foods.

 • Call Calgary Dental Centers if you develop sore spots or experience other problems wearing your dentures.

-The team at Calgary Dental Centers will be happy to provide additional information, including detailed instructions on how to care for dentures and keep your mouth clean.
-Call us today at (403) 768-1339 for a no-cost denture consultation.
+The team at Calgary Dental Centers will be happy to provide additional information, including detailed instructions on how to care for your dentures and keep your mouth clean.
+Call us at (403) 768-1339 for a no-cost denture consultation.

 Calgary’s Dental Care - Dr. Hanif Asaria